U.S., Colorado sue PDC Energy, claiming Clean Air Act violations

 According to the complaint, PDC has repeatedly violated clean air regulations intended to address the release of volatile organic compounds at 86 storage tanks it owns or operates in Colorado.

-(Reporting by Tim Ahmann and Dan Whitcomb; Editing by Eric Walsh and Jeffrey Benkoe)
+Reporting by Tim Ahmann and Dan Whitcomb; Editing by Jeffrey Benkoe and Grant McCool